 You might be asking why real estate brokers are required to follow anti-money laundering guidelines.
 Isn’t it true that they’re not a bank?

 One of the most prevalent ways for criminals to launder money and move illicit monies is through real estate transactions.
 As a result, real estate brokers are required to follow AML standards in order to prevent the passing of unlawfully obtained funds through them.

-Because real estate transactions typically involve big sums of money, money launderers may be tempted to try to conceal a huge amount of unlawful monies at once.
-It’s also simple to hide the owner of the property being bought or sold, and the fact that property markets appreciate makes this even more tempting.
+Because real estate transactions typically involve big sums of money, money launderers may be tempted to try to conceal a huge amount of unlawful money at once.
+It’s also simple to hide the owner of the property being bought or sold.
+The fact that property markets appreciate makes this even more tempting.

 Here are some of the real estate-related AML risk areas:

 One of the most high-risk areas for real estate companies to be concerned about is the acquisition of a property using cash.
 To evade reporting thresholds, the criminals may make payments from multiple different bank accounts, and these red flags should be considered while doing business.